oscar-franzen/alona/README.md

 ### Alternative 1: Download a pre-build Docker image

 ### Alternative 2: Create the Docker image from a `Dockerfile`
+This alternative may be a little bit slower but should work equally well.

 1. Create a new directory and place the `Dockerfile` in this directory.

 ```bash